– for transcription services, please scroll down –

 Major scale exercise – thirds – A useful exercise for both hand dexterity, fretboard visualization and creativity is playing a certain scale in specific intervals.
 With this example, you play the scale of A Major in thirds.
 Due to the intervalic structure of the major scale, you get a mixture of major and minor thirds when playing the scale ascending and descending.
 When you get comfortable with thirds, you can practice the scale in fourths, fifths, sixths, etc. The long-term creative goal behind this exercise is to break out of only playing scales up and down the fretboard when improvising or soloing.
 Varying and mixing up the intervals you play will make a big difference in the way you sound as a player and bring you a step closer to finding your own unique voice on the instrument!

-Quintuplet lick in B minor pentatonic – A way to spice up your licks is by adding extended note groupings, such as quintuplets, sextuplets and septuplets.
+Quintuplet lick in B minor pentatonic – A way to spice up your licks is by adding extended note groupings, such as quintuplets (groups of 5 notes), sextuplets (groups of 6 notes) and septuplets (groups of 7 notes).
+This is an example of a minor pentatonic quintuplet lick in the style of Joe Bonamassa and Eric Johnson.
 Try it out!

 7-String Augmented Triad Sequence Exercise – A sequence exercise to connect your close voicing augmented triads accross the fretboard for 7-string guitar, moving through all inversions.
 Notice how the shape is nice and symmetrical!